/* Rambling Owl addition to remove page titles from blogs */

 Do you come here Ufton? ....

-The rough track became a farm drive climbing between grassy meadows and then in turn a small lane leading to a busier road where I turned left and climbed to Ufton village.
-Climbing of any real note had been a rarity on the Centenary Way so far, but I knew this was going to change as the land for the next day or two would be more undulating, culminating at the escarpment of Edge Hill.
-I stopped for lunch under the eaves of an old church where a bench had thoughtfully been placed.
-Diagonally opposite was the White Hart at Ufton perched on the shoulder of the hill and commanding far reaching views across Warwickshire and Worcestershire.
+The track became a farm drive, then a lane, then a busier road, climbing to Ufton village — the first ascent of any note on the Centenary Way so far, and a mild preview of what was coming as the land began to undulate toward Edge Hill.
+I stopped for lunch under the eaves of the village church, where a bench had been considerately placed, and found myself looking across at the White Hart pub perched on the shoulder of the hill opposite, commanding far-reaching views across Warwickshire and Worcestershire.

 The White Hart, Ufton

-The landlord of the White Hart was doing a spot of gardening out front and he chatted to me amiably as he worked.
-They had owned the place for just over eight years, rescuing a failing business and making a modest profit despite the economic gloom.
-He told me that had I been here the week before I would have found the church open to the public and I could have climbed up to its ancient bell tower where fantastic views could be enjoyed.
-I finished my lunch in this most pleasant spot and then the landlord suggested that I take a look at the views from his beer gardens at the back of the pub, views which were indeed glorious, especially so because of the wide blue sky and clarity of the air.
+The landlord was doing a spot of gardening out front and came over to chat amiably as I ate.
+They had owned the place for just over eight years, he said, rescuing a failing business and making a modest go of it despite the economic climate.
+He mentioned that the church had been open to the public the week before, the bell tower accessible and the views from it apparently magnificent.
+I finished my lunch in this pleasant spot, and when he suggested I might like to see the views from the pub's beer garden at the rear, I followed him around and found them every bit as good as advertised — a wide blue sky, clear air, and a broad sweep of green countryside laid out below.

 After Harbury it's all downhill ....

-What a great way to lose a day.
+What a good way to spend a life.

 Harbury